WVam/toolscript-docs/Basics.md

 ---
 Before getting into the Instructions of the **Ace Attorney Casing Tool Script (AACS)**, there is some information and terminology that you ought to know.

 1. AACS is very forgiving.
-If you make typos or pass the wrong parameters, the erroneous lines will simply be skipped and the next Instruction will be read rather than crashing the game.
+If you make typos or pass the wrong parameters, the game will NOT crash: instead, the erroneous lines will be skipped and the next Instruction will be read.

     The exact reason for an Instruction to be ignored can be any of the following:
-    1. The Instruction starts with "->", which indicates that this and any subsequent lines until "<-" are comments;
+    1. The Instruction starts with "->", which indicates that this and any subsequent lines until "<-" are comments.
     2. The Instruction cannot be interpeted.
-Normally caused by a typo or syntax error;
+Normally caused by a typo or syntax error.
     3. There are not enough parameters, or they cannot be interpreted.
-Some instructions require parameters, too few and the Instruction will be ignored, too many and the additional parameters will be ignored.
-Occasionally the engine may crash if it fails to interpret a parameter.
+Some instructions require parameters: too few and the Instruction will be ignored, too many and the additional parameters will be ignored.
+Occasionally, the engine might crash if it fails to interpret a parameter.

 2. **Instructions** are the actual commands for the game, and are typed out in the code editor.
 There are four types of Instructions: **Regular Instructions**, **Container Instructions**, **Hybrid Instructions** and **Branch Instructions**.